holgerlembke/openweathermaptools/README.md

 The software side uses a web server creating a dynamic website with SVG and ajax, mqtt, sddp, OTA, SPIFFS and all the other bells and whistles.
 In my idle loop I have less than 30k free heap.

 For weather forecast display I use https://openweathermap.org/.
-It is stable, reliable and free.
+It is stable, reliable and has a free plan.

 ## Problem